-All governmental funds (i.e., general fund and capital projects fund presented in the fund-based statements) are accounted for using the modified accrual basis of accounting.
-Total revenues amounted to \$1,222,306 and expenditures were \$1,002,657.
-The change in fund balance for the year in the general fund was a decrease of \$6,207 and an increase of \$225,856 in the capital projects fund.
+All governmental funds (i.e., general fund and capital projects fund are presented in the fund-based statements) are accounted for using the modified accrual basis of accounting.
+Total revenues amounted to \$1,233,346 and \$1,222,306 and expenditures were \$958,408 and \$1,002,657 for the years ended December 31, 2012 and 2011, respectively.
+The change in fund balance for the year in the general fund was an increase of \$29,938 and an increase of \$245,000 in the capital projects fund.

 As demonstrated by the various statements and schedules included in the financial section of this report, the District continues to meet its responsibility for sound financial management.
-The following schedule presents a summary of the revenues of the Governmental Funds for the years ended December 31, 2011 and 2010, and the amount of increases and decreases in relation to prior year amounts.
+The following schedule presents a summary of the revenues of the Governmental Funds for the years ended December 31, 2012 and 2011, and the amount of increases and decreases in relation to prior year amounts.